vdwees/vdwees.github.io/content/7seg/index.md

 Devices such as microwaves, washing machines, and ovens often have electronic seven-segment displays to indicate how long until the machine is done (the ones in my house do, at least).
-7seg uses state of the art computer vision techniques to extract the digits out of timer displays, with first-class support for seven-segment displays.
+SevenSeg uses state of the art computer vision techniques to extract the digits out of timer displays, with first-class support for seven-segment displays.